w3c/wg-effectiveness/process.md

 ## Members
 W3C Members make up the bulk of participants in W3C Interest and Working Groups.
 Each member also has one seat on the [Advisory Committee](#advisory-committee-ac).

-As well as particpating in Interest and Working Groups, members have access to Member-Only information, they can take advantage of the [Member Submission](#member-submissions) process, and are invited to all [W3C Workshops and Symposia](#workshops-and-symposia).
+As well as participating in Interest and Working Groups, members have access to Member-Only information, they can take advantage of the [Member Submission](#member-submissions) process, and are invited to all [W3C Workshops and Symposia](#workshops-and-symposia).

 Please see [How to Join W3C](https://www.w3.org/Consortium/join) for guidelines on how to become a member of W3C.